 PORTAGE, Wis.
-(April 13, 2018) – The TUNDRA Super Late Model Series Powered by Wisconsin Potatoes will visit Wisconsin International Raceway for the fifth time in series history on Saturday, May 12.
-If history is any indication, Kroll’s West Round One will provide plenty of intrigue.
+(September 17, 2020) – The TUNDRA Super Late Model Series will visit Wisconsin International Raceway for the seventh time in series history this Sunday, September 20.
+If history is any indication, Transport Services LLC Round Five won’t be short on intrigue.

 The original question loomed large when the race was first announced before the 2014 season.
 Would the TUNDRA Travelers be able to keep pace with the local favorites?
 Or, would some of the top drivers from the area be able to take the trophy out of the Fox Valley?